TheOnlyWayUp/WattpadDownloader/README.md

 Stars ⭐ are appreciated.
 Thanks!

 ## Features
-- ⚡ Lightweight Frontend and Minimal Javascript.
+- ⚡ Lightweight Frontend.
 - 🪙 Supports Authentication (Download paid stories from your account!)
 - 🌐 API Support (Visit the `/docs` path on your instance for more.)
-- 🐇 Fast Generation, Ratelimit Handling.
+- 🐇 Fast Generation
+- 🗃️ Caching, Ratelimit handling
 - 🐳 Docker Support
-- 🏷️ Generated EPUB File includes Metadata.
-(Dublin Core Spec)
+- 🏷️ Generated books contain metadata, supported by Calibre and other E-Book Software.
 - 📖 Plays well with E-Readers.
-(Kindle Support with Send2Kindle, ReMarkable, KOBO, KOReader...)
+(Send2Kindle, KOReader, ReMarkable, KOBO, Calibre Reader...)
 - 💻 Easily Hackable.
 Extend with ease.

+Still not convinced?
+Take a look some [sample downloads](./samples/).

 ## Set Up